"It came to pass on the eighth day that Moses

 inside the tent (cf. 8:33,35, mentioned above) as long as YHVH's anointing oil

-was on them, and were also prohibited from drinking wine and intoxicating drink
+was on them and were also prohibited from drinking wine and intoxicating drinks

 in the course of their service in Ohel Mo'ed ("Tent of Meeting", 10:6-9).